How to Get Hired in Tech

 You know what kind of job you want.
 You know the kind of company you want to work for.
 And you’ve been sending out tons of resumes and applying to tons of jobs with no luck.

 Here’s a hard truth when you’re starting out: sometimes you have to take a “stepping stone” job to get your foot in the door.
 There are two ways to do this.

 Your first option is to take a job that’s not what you want at a company you love, with the intention of moving to a different position at the company when one becomes available.
 This can be a great way to get hired in tech and get started with a company you love, even if the exact job isn’t a perfect fit.
 The advantage here is that in some companies, promoting from within is a high priority.
 The disadvantage is that if you really excel at the “starter position”, they might be reluctant to move you.

 Your other option is to find the exact position you want, but at a company that’s less of a good fit.
 This can be a great way to build up the experience you need to get your true dream job, but it can also be stressful if you’re at a company that’s a really bad fit for you.
 The advantage here is that you’ll be doing the exact job you want to do.
 The downside is that you’ll eventually have to start the whole job search process all over again.

 It’s a good idea to set a time limit for finding your “perfect job” (assuming you have that luxury and don’t need a new job right now).
 If you haven’t found that perfect job in 3-6 months, it might be time to expand your search and start considering things that are a good starting point and will help you get your dream job in 6-12 months.

-If you’re wondering where to start learning tech skills so you can find your dream job, our FREE 10-day Coding Bootcamp is a perfect place to begin!
+If you’re wondering where to start learning tech skills so you can find your dream job, our Free Coding Camp is a perfect place to begin!